MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **RMS.ScenarioId** - Scenario Id defined by Rights Management Service Client

 - **RMS.SDKVersion** - The version of Rights Management Service Client

+#### save_error

+Allows us to detect and fix situations where there was an error when you attempted to save a file.
+It tracks errors caused by failures to save a file, including a descriptive error message to help us resolve the issue.

+The following fields are collected:

+- **error** - The type of error that happened to help us detect and resolve issues related to a specific error type

+- **file_type** - The type of file the user tried to save (such as .doc)

+- **origin** - Where the file save attempt originated from (such as from an email) so we can detect issues associated with saving a file from a specific place in the app

+- **token_type** - the type of token used to authenticate the account in order to save the file to help us detect authentication issues associated with saving a file

 ## Device connectivity and configuration​ data events